Baumbach Building: History

-The Baumbach Building was designed by German architect Eugene R. Liebert, who was commissioned by Ernest Von Baumbach.
+The Baumbach Building was designed by the German American architect Eugene R. Liebert, who was commissioned by Ernest von Baumbach.
 It was built in the Third Ward, a former residential district which had been largely destroyed in an 1892 fire.
 In its place, a warehouse district emerged.
 The five-story building was started in 1899 and completed the next year.
-The Von Baumbachs were a prominent German family in Milwaukee; patriarch Ludwig was previously a member of the Frankfurt Parliament and served in Milwaukee as the Consul of the German Empire.
+The von Baumbachs were a prominent German family in Milwaukee; patriarch Ludwig had been a member of the Frankfurt Parliament and served in Milwaukee as the consul of the German Empire.
 Ernest was his sixth son and pursued a career in real estate.

 The building was first used as a clothes factory by the Cohen Brothers, with 150 employees making clothes for lumberjacks and miners.
 By 1940 it was used primarily as a warehouse.
-Starting in 1946 the Midwest Lamp & Novelty Co. used the building for plating, making shades, assembly and storage.
+Starting in 1946 the Midwest Lamp & Novelty Co. used the building for plating, making shades, assembly, and storage.

 The building was recognized by the National Park Service with a listing on the National Register of Historic Places on March 3, 1983.
 On March 8, 1984, the building became a contributing property of the Historic Third Ward District.